Third Regional Forum of Ministers for Social Development of the ECOWAS in Ghana

 Environmentally driven societal vulnerability further reflects decisions taken at the United Nations Conference on Sustainable Development (Rio de Janeiro, June 2012).

-It is foreseen that the ministers will adopt a Ministerial Declaration with policy recommendations to respond to societal responsibility supported by research.
+The ministers adopted a Ministerial Declaration with policy recommendations to respond to societal responsibility supported by research.

 Initiated by UNESCO, the first Forum of Ministers for Social Development of the ECOWAS was held, in Bamako, Mali, on 25 and 26 January 2006.